Our Yoga Tribe

 Myriah

 I have a deep passion for the healing arts.
 A graduate from East West College of Healing Arts in 2018, I began my career as a massage therapist.
-I am currently working towards my 200 hour Yoga Teacher Training.
+I completed my 200 hour Yoga Teacher Training just over a year ago.

 I have experienced some deeply challenging experiences throughout my life that have led me on a path to a variety of beautiful healing modalities for the body, mind, and spirit.